chandan1794/paidyAssignment/README.md

    can create multiple jobs.
 If the job creation exceeds the capabilities of 1 ETL, then we can add another ETL.

    > Will not add the feature to handle multiple ETL processes at the moment.

+### Scanner Table Schema
+**Id**:  Unique Id

+**files**: String of comma separated full file uris

+**latest_file_modified_time**: Latest last modified time in the whole job.
+This will be used to find out when the latest file is uploaded and then will be considered to download the data or not.

+**total_size_in_bytes**: Sum of size of all the file in bytes

+**created_time**: First time when the scanner created this row

+**modified_time**: When the status of the row changed last

+**status**: Status of the job.
+In our case, we just need to have two status.
+1. _NONE_: Dummy job, there will be just one such job with this status in the whole table.
+2. _SENT_FOR_ETL_: When the job is ready for the ETL
+3. _PROCESSING_: When the job is under processing, means taken up by the ETL process
+4. _LOADED_: When the ETL process loads the data to the database
+5. _FAILED_: If the process fails

+**failure_msg**: If failed, we can add the stacktrace here for easy viewing.

+## Software Requirements
+1. Python 3.7+
+2. MySQL

 ## Getting Started
 1. Install MySQL